nylas/nylas-mail/app/internal_packages/composer-templates/README.md

 # Composer Templates

 Create templates you can use to pre-fill the N1 composer - never type the same email again!
-Templates live in the ~/.nylas-mail/templates directory on your computer.
+Templates live in the templates folder inside the Merani config folder.

 Each template is an HTML file - the name of the file is the name of the template, and it's contents are the default message body.

 If you include HTML &lt;code&gt; tags in your template, you can create regions that you can jump between and fill easily.